-Sovereign's Empowerment (EX): Within a hundred mile square radius of the Templar's patron Sorcerer King, his caster level is hightened by the promixity of the patron's elemental vortice.
-Within this area the Templar's caster level is equal to his character level.
-Sovereign's Empowerment does not apply to turning or rebuking attempts.
+Sovereign’s Empowerment (EX): Within a hundred mile square radius of the Templar’s patron Sorcerer King, his caster level is hightened by the promixity to the patron’s elemental vortice that is the source of the Templar’s spells.
+Within this area the Templar caster level is equal to the character level.
+Sovereign’s Empowerment does not apply to turning or rebuking attempts.

 Secular Aptitude (Ex): At 1st level, you gain Secular Authority as a bonus feat.
 In addition, you receive a competence bonus to Secular Authority checks equal to half your class level.

 Assume Domain: You are assigned two domains based on your sorcerer‐monarch.
 Each domain gives you access to a domain spell at each spell level you can cast, from 1st on up, as well as a granted power.
 You get the granted powers of both the assumed domains.
 With access to two domain spells at a given spell level, you add only one of those spells to your spells known list.

 Andropinis Law, Nobility

 Borys Destruction, Protection

 Oronis Knowledge, Protection

 Sigil (Sp): Every templar receives a sigil that is the sign of their rank and station as a templar within their city’s templarate.
 The form of the sigil is unique to each city state, but is always unmistakable for what it is.
 The sigil serves as your divine focus, and also allows you to use the spell‐like powers arcane mark, purify food and drink, and slave scent a combined total of times equal to 3 + your Cha modifier.
 These spell-like powers do not count against your total of spells per day.